AlexiaChen/awesome-stars/README.md

 - [ksky521/nodeppt](https://github.com/ksky521/nodeppt) – This is probably the best web presentation tool so far!
 - [playcanvas/engine](https://github.com/playcanvas/engine) – Fast and lightweight JavaScript game engine built on WebGL and glTF
 - [YMFE/yapi](https://github.com/YMFE/yapi) – YApi 是一个可本地部署的、打通前后端及QA的、可视化的接口管理平台
-- [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) – A list of Free Software network services and web applications which can be hosted on your own servers
 - [apexcharts/apexcharts.js](https://github.com/apexcharts/apexcharts.js) – 📊 Interactive JavaScript Charts built on SVG
 - [rastapasta/mapscii](https://github.com/rastapasta/mapscii) – 🗺  MapSCII is a Braille & ASCII world map renderer for your console - enter => telnet mapscii.me <= on Mac (brew install telnet) and Linux, connect with PuTTY on Windows
 - [oliver-moran/jimp](https://github.com/oliver-moran/jimp) – An image processing library written entirely in JavaScript for Node, with zero external or native dependencies.